SALT WATER SANITIZATION

 The main downside of a salt water system is the potential for corrosion.
 Salt water is more corrosive than fresh water, the more salt present in the water, the more potential for corrosion exists.
 To help combat this, many manufacturers have come out with low salt units.
 Hayward, for instance, have introduced the AquaRite Low Salt system which will effectively run at half the salt level that standard systems require.

 Another drawback of salt systems is their tendency to slowly raise the pH of the water, which, if left untreated, can lead to scaling and water clarity issues.
 This pH climb can be easily combated by periodically adding a pH reducing chemical, usually once monthly.
-For more on pH and why it’s important to keep balanced click here.

 Some Misconceptions About Salt Water Systems